Blog post

 Although you may need to skip one or more of the steps described above, it’s clear that the modeling phase plays a key role to improve your business process.
 Being able to clearly visualize the process lays the basis for any improvement.
 In such a scenario, relying on a BPM software like Cardanit can really make this step easier.

 Based on the BPMN and DMN standards, Cardanit helps you map from the simplest to the most complex process, making the modeling phase very smooth.
-You can focus on the most important aspects, rather than on the design part: what the sequence of the tasks is, what departments and systems are involved, if and where there are any frictions.
-In addition, you’re able to involve all stakeholders, so they can all agree upon the different versions of the process and see how their work can change and be more efficient.
+You can focus on the most important aspects, rather than on the design part.
+For example, what the tasks' sequence is, what departments and systems are involved, if and where there are any frictions.

 Silvia Settomini